-As noted above, this Court previously found two claimants with a record of similarly constant of the detached involvement both during and after the destruction of the BLT deserving of an award of the second secon
+As noted above, this Court previously found two claimants with a record of similarly detached involvement both during and after the destruction of the BLT deserving of an award of \$750,000 in compensatory damages.
+See Relvas, 2018 WL 1092445, at 2.
+Accordingly, the Court ADOPTS the recommendation that Megunah Ben Qehath be awarded compensatory damages in the amount of \$750,000.